joyliao07/unity_BlockBreaker/README.md

 ## Play on the Internet

 BlockBreaker is deployed on GitHub page.
-To play from the Internet browser, go to...
+To play from the Internet browser, go to https://joyliao07.github.io/unity_BlockBreaker/BlockBreaker2DWebGL/index.html